carhubcentralts-hue/prosaasil/replit.md

 - **Multi-Tenant Isolation**: Complete business data separation.
 - **Appointment Settings UI**: Configurable slot size, availability, booking window, and minimum notice time.
 - **CRM Tasks**: Redesigned to show task board with Pending, Overdue, and Completed columns.
 Task notifications are integrated into the NotificationPanel.
+- **Consolidated AI Settings**: All AI prompt editing (for both calls and WhatsApp) is now accessed via System Settings → AI Settings tab, no longer as a separate sidebar menu item.
+The FAQ tab has been removed from System Settings.

 # External Dependencies